PPMTF/PPMTF/README.md

 # PPMTF
 This is a source code of PPMTF (Privacy-Preserving Multiple Tensor Factorization): https://arxiv.org/abs/1911.04226.

-PPMTF is implemented with C++.
-Data preprocessing is implemented with Python.
+PPMTF is implemented with C++ (data preprocessing and evaluation are implemented with Python).
 This software is released under the MIT License.

 # Directory Structure
 - cpp/